Gaurishh/amul-protein-products-notifier/README.md

 - **Product Subscription**: Users can subscribe to specific Amul protein products
 - **City-based Service**: Currently available for Delhi, Haryana, and Karnataka
 - **Email Notifications**: Automatic email alerts when products are restocked
-- **Subscription Management**: Users can edit or unsubscribe from their subscriptions
+- **Subscription Management**: Users can edit or unsubscribe from their subscriptions through secure email links
 - **Real-time Product Monitoring**: Automated scraping of Amul's website for product availability

 ## 🗺️ Supported Areas